OpenTermsArchive/contrib-versions/Envato/Privacy Policy.md

-Privacy Policy Welcome to Envato's Privacy Policy
+Privacy Policy Welcome to Envato’s Privacy Policy

-1. Hi, we're Envato Pty Ltd (ABN 11 119 159 741) and welcome to our privacy policy.
-This policy sets out how we handle personal information and applies across all of Envato's businesses, including Envato Market, Envato Studio, Envato Sites, Envato Elements and Envato Tuts+ (the Sites).
+1. Hi, we’re Envato and welcome to our privacy policy.
+This policy sets out how we handle personal information.
+It covers Envato Pty Ltd (ABN 11 119 159 741) and its wholly owned subsidiaries, and applies across all of Envato’s businesses, including Envato Market, Envato Studio, Envato Sites, Envato Elements and Envato Tuts+ (the Sites).
-2. When we say 'we', 'us' or 'Envato' it's because that's who we are and we own and run the Sites.
-If we say 'policy' we're talking about this privacy policy.
-If we say 'user terms' we're talking about the rules for using each of the Sites.
+2. When we say ‘we’, ‘us’ or ‘Envato’ it’s because that’s who we are and we own and run the Sites.
+If we say ‘policy’ we’re talking about this privacy policy.
+If we say ‘user terms’ we’re talking about the rules for using each of the Sites.
 Take the time to read this policy because it forms a part of the user terms for each of our Sites.
 By using any of our Sites, you agree to this policy.
-If you do not agree to this policy we won't take it personally, but please do not use our Sites.
+If you do not agree to this policy we won’t take it personally, but please do not use our Sites.

 What type of personal information do we collect?

 1. We collect certain personal information about visitors and users of our Sites.
 The most common types of information we collect are things like: user names, member names, email addresses, other contact details, payment information such as payment agent details, transactional details, support queries, forum comments and web analytics data.
-We may also collect personal information from job applications and this information may be used to assess an applicant's suitability for employment.
-Information or an opinion is your "personal information" if it is about you as an identified or identifiable individual.
+We may also collect personal information from job applications and this information may be used to assess an applicant’s suitability for employment.
+Information or an opinion is your “personal information” if it is about you as an identified or identifiable individual.

 How we collect personal information

 1. We may collect personal information directly when you provide it to us, automatically as you navigate through the Sites or through other people when you use services associated with the Sites.
-2. When you provide personal information to us via the Sites you're consenting to us collecting and using that information in line with this policy and the user terms of each of the Sites.
+2. When you provide personal information to us via the Sites you’re consenting to us collecting and using that information in line with this policy and the user terms of each of the Sites.
 You are likely to provide personal information when you complete membership registration and buy or provide items or services on our Sites, subscribe to a newsletter, email list, submit feedback, enter a contest, fill out a survey, or send us a communication.
 3. If you choose not to provide personal information, we may not be able to provide you with our services and you may not be able to carry out transactions or access the full range of features available through our Sites.

 Personal information we collect about you from others